 I’ve been doing henna hair dye now for 16 years, and learned a lot along the way, helping thousands of people get their hair in tip-top shape.
 I love getting feedback from different people and know the myths, and tricks of the trade.
 I have mixed henna with hundreds of different ingredients.
 One thing I never learned about was techniques to keep the color in and keep it from fading.
 Most people’s hair is very absorbent, and a few are not.

 Do Try This at Home

-This will not work on chemical dyes, only henna, and actually will condition your hair even more and help with hair loss.
-Do not use lemon juice and use sulfate-free shampoo.
+This will not work on chemical dyes, only EarthDye colors, and actually will condition your hair even more and help with hair loss.
+Do not use lemon juice, and use oil-free shampoo.
 Essential oils are not recommended but optional if using only natural pure red henna.
 Not to be confused with red-red henna.
-This is the most natural coloring you will ever use and you can easily make it match your natural hair color and also works on dark colors.
+This is the most natural coloring you will ever use, and you can easily make it match your natural hair color and also works on dark colors.
 Following the instructions below will make your henna color last longer.

 Simples Steps to Longer-Lasting Hair Dye

 - Boil 2 cups of water and shut off before shampooing hair (so it will cool!
 Do not use boiling water!
 Warm is great!)